FireguiQueen/FireguiQueen/README.md

 ### About-me
 Here i’m @FireguiQueen, but you can call me Guilherme :)</br>
-I started programming in Python when i was 13 years old, and since 2019 i'm interested in web development.
+I started programming in Python when i was 13 years old, and since 2019 i've been interested in web development.

 ### - 📫 Contact-me